The zodiac signs in global astrology have a general influence over specific sectors of the global agenda:

-House 3: A country’s transportation, roads, railroads and public transport: cars, trucks, buses and trains: local airplane traffic: communication services – postal and telephone services: telephones, smart phones: newspapers and magazines: education and education policy: literary work and intellectual activity: writers, journalists, postal workers, telephone operators, bus, taxi and train drivers: rumors, suppositions and unverified information: neighboring countries and relations with them
+House 3: A country’s transportation, roads, railroads and public transport: cars, trucks, buses and trains: local airplane traffic: communication services – postal and telephone services: newspapers and magazines: education and education policy: literary work and intellectual activity: writers, journalists, postal workers, call center operators, bus, taxi and train drivers: rumors, suppositions and unverified information: neighboring countries and relations with them

 House 4: A country’s land and territories: the opposition political party: the housing sector: homes, buildings and hotels: farms, farming and farmers: mines, mining and miners: crops on the ground: the weather, weather events, natural disasters and environmental issues